kirankunigiri/SVUploader/README.md

 `endView` - The view that shows up after the upload has finished.
 By default, it shows an error/success image.

-If you don't want to create a brand new view from scratch, and just want to modify some of the details such as the blur effect or image size, you can take a look at all the views the class uses by reading the source code.
+If you don't want to create a brand new view from scratch, and just want to modify some of the details such as the blur effect or image size, you can take a look at all of the views the class uses by reading the source code.

 ## Coming Soon